New schedules available online and on the buses

 Trip Planning Through Google Maps

-AMTRAN is proud to announce transit trip planning through Google Maps™ to an already long list of technology applications to make it easier to ride the bus.
+AMTRAN now offers transit trip planning through Google Maps™ adding to an already long list of technology applications to make it easier to ride the bus.

 Just click the light blue icon above.
 Customers can plug in their origin, destination, and time of day to have Google Maps™ plan their bus trip for them.
 Their plan will include directions to the bus stop (and how long it will take to walk there), when the bus is scheduled to arrive (and how long the bus trip will take), and finally how to get from their ending bus stop to their final destination (again including how long a walk).